Chovin/GenesisTheRealm/README.md

 ## deploying

+remember to set `BASE_PATH` in your `.env` if where you're deploying it to is served at a subpath.

-simply do `npm run deploy`, fill in the commit message for the deployment, and save+close the editor.
+then simply do `npm run deploy`, fill in the commit message for the deployment, and save+close the editor.
+This makes a commit on the gh-pages orphaned branch and pushes it to origin

 uses `git worktree`. had set up an initial commit as follows:
 ```sh